leonibr/be-the-hero-app/README.md

 ### This is a sample app made during the 'Omnistack week' from Rockseat.
 It is a fictional startup to connect donnors (heros) to NOGs causes: Hurt animals, etc.

+The objective is to keep learning.
+If there is a better way tell me please, but if it is just ugly don't look. 😉

 ![](frontendreact.gif)

 ## Getting Started